Life events

 ‘Tell us once’ service

-When you contact us, let us know of any other accounts we hold with the person who has passed away.
-We’ll then make sure the right teams know what’s happened and they’ll be in contact with you.
+When you get in touch, let us know of any other accounts we hold with the person who has passed away.
+We’ll make sure the other teams are made aware of what’s happened.
+They’ll be in touch with you if they need to.

 Other support